 Direct and Inverse Proportion Examples

-Here, the example to understand the concept of direct and inverse proportion question with an answer is given in detail.
+Below are examples to understand the concept of direct and inverse proportion in a better way.

 A train is moving at a uniform speed of 75 kilometres/hour.

 (i)How many kilometres are covered by train in 20 minutes?

 (ii) Find the time required to cover a distance of 250 kilometres.

 Let the distance travelled (in km) in 20 minutes be a and time taken (in minutes) to cover 250 km be b.

 |Distance travelled (in km)||75||a||250|

 We know that 1 hour = 60 minutes

 Since the speed of the train is uniform, therefore, the distance covered would be directly proportional to time.